Indian Diet Chart for Fatty Liver: What to Eat for Better Health

 Stress Management

 Chronic stress can worsen liver disease.
-Practice meditation, deep breathing, or other relaxation techniques daily.
+Practice meditation, deep breathing, or relaxation techniques daily.

 Adequate Sleep